Open 7 days

 Filter:

 Filters run continuously and are designed to remove wastes from the aquarium so that they do not build up and pollute the water.
 For best results, attach the filter to the middle of the back wall and follow the manufacturer’s instructions for priming it.
-Internal filters must always be totally submerged before turning on where as an external unit requires the tank to be full before switching on.
+Internal filters must always be totally submerged before turning on, whereas an external unit requires the tank to be full before switching on.

 Adding Water:

-Once everything is set up and the tank absolutely clean, it can be half filled with cold water.
+Once everything is set up and the tank is absolutely clean, it can be half filled with cold water.
 Pour it into the tank gently so that there is minimal disturbance to the gravel bed.

 Plants and Decoration: